 We have innovated several techniques for effectively processing long-form financial text in-house that help us achieve the high quality of our products.
 A summary of our unique capabilities is listed below.

-Domain Adaptation - We have developed techniques to adapt open-source language models to the domain of securities filings and complex financial text.
-The initial domain adaptation process involved the collection and processing of over 1.3 Terabytes of financial data.
+We have developed techniques to adapt open-source language models to the domain of securities filings and complex financial text.
+The initial domain adaptation process involved the collection and processing of over 1.3 terabytes of financial data.
 This process enables our models to understand terms like ‘goodwill impairment’, a phrase not commonly seen on the web.

 In the past year, adopting a new paradigm called “few-shot learning” helped alleviate this problem.
 High performance models can now learn to solve select tasks using just a few examples.
 The few-shot learning algorithms that we developed for our core product allows us to extract 328 different types of red flag types with just 1,625 labelled sentences.